projetos-em-laravel/pokemon-consume/readme.md

 ```

 ## :memo: License
 This project is under the MIT license.
-See the [LICENSE](https://github.com/lukemorales/rocketshoes-react-native/blob/master/LICENSE) for more information.

 ---